uasoft-indonesia/badaso-documentation-gen-1/docs/customization/introduction.md

 sidebar_label: Introduction
 ---

-Meskipun Badaso menyediakan fitur-fitur yang mendukung pembuatan sebuah aplikasi, namun ada kalanya aplikasi tersebut butuh penyesuaian tersendiri.
+Although Badaso provides features that support the creation of an application, there are times when the application needs its own adjustments.

-Pada bagian ini akan dijeleskan bagaimana untuk melakukan penyesuaian aplikasi yang menggunakan Badaso.
-Hal-hal yang dijelaskan sebagai berikut
+This section will explain how to customize applications using Badaso.
+The things are explained as follows
-1. Membuat controller baru untuk crud
+1. Create a new controller for overriding an CRUD
-2. Membuat UI baru
+2. Creating a new UI
-3. Menambahkan Styling baru
+3. Added new Styling